Heavy rain across Canada has several regions bracing for floods

 Eastern Quebec is also beginning to experience flooding due to the rain and melting snow.

-Quebec Premier Philippe Couillard said Thursday that 132 municipalities and some 1,400 residences are affected by or threatened by rising waters .
+Quebec Premier Philippe Couillard said Thursday that 132 municipalities and some 1,400 residences are affected by or threatened by rising waters.

 “We know that the water level will not drop in the next few days.
 It is more likely to remain high, or even continue to rise,” he said.

-Environment Canada has also issued a special weather statement for a large swath of southern B.C. due to the potential for severe thunderstorms, saying conditions are favourable for the development strong wind gusts, large hail and heavy rain.
+Environment Canada has also issued a special weather statement for a large swath of southern B.C. due to the potential for severe thunderstorms, saying conditions are favourable for the development of strong wind gusts, large hail and heavy rain.

 It said heavy rain associated with the storms, combined with snow melt, will lead to rising river levels and could increase the risk of flooding.